 Deciding Where to Live in Italy | Torino

 Evelyn: I just got back from Sardinia which makes it 16 now!
 With Torino, it was half boyfriend, half I just really liked it.
 During University, I had visited the city a few times and really loved it.
 After my Masters, I ended up doing an internship at the museum and, after that, I worked for Slow Food.
 Rome was great while I was a student.
 Going out every night, meeting new people, but that’s better when you are younger.
 I just always loved coming to Torino.
 I like how green Torino is.
 It’s manageable size-wise.
 Really, it’s beautiful.
 So when it came time to settle down a bit, Torino just felt right.

 Brandy: Okay, last question.
 What would you like people to know about Colline alle Montagne.

 Evelyn: With Colline alle Montagne I plan personalized trips to help curious travelers discover Italy off the beaten path, away from tourist traps.
 I also offer gastronomic tours in Torino for coffee, chocolate, cheese, and wine.

-With that I’d like to thank Evelyn for her time and sharing her experience.
+With that, I’d like to thank Evelyn for her time and for sharing her experience.
 Evelyn made me think about the privilege and challenges of moving to Italy in a very honest way.
-I know first hand her advice about preparing yourself mentally for a move to Italy, or any new country is critical for potential expats, immigrants, or foreigners living abroad!
+I know firsthand her advice about preparing yourself mentally for a move to Italy, or any new country is critical for potential expats, immigrants, or foreigners living abroad!